Asma Ahmed In Fume Hood

 Asma Ahmed Pippetting A

-• The team created a new type of prostate cancer cells that they could grow in a dish.
-These cells contained lots of AR-Vs.
+• The team created prostate cancer cells that they could grow in the lab, that contained lots of AR-Vs.

 • They then studied these cells to find out how these AR-Vs are causing resistance.

-• They also looked at which other proteins the AR-Vs are interacting with, and so could be helping them to make prostate cancer grow.
+• They also looked at which other proteins the AR-Vs are interacting with, and so could be working with them to make prostate cancer grow and evade hormone therapy.

 What did the team achieve?